 This is why you have to know you are using a VPN service you trust.
-The company must be honest and open with its policies in relation to privacy and be fully competent and up-to-date on how computer networking is constantly evolving.
-Don't try to rent an online server and run your own VPN if you don't know what you're doing and don't jump on a friends home-brewed VPN unless they know what they are doing.
+The company must be honest and open with its policies concerning privacy and be fully competent and up-to-date on how computer networking is constantly evolving.
+Don't try to rent an online server and run your own VPN if you don't know what you're doing.
+Don't jump on a friend's home-brewed VPN unless they know what they are doing.
 Stick to recommend companies that have been scrutinized and audited by the pros.

 A couple of other things that might not be great about using a VPN:

 - The connection can be terrible.
 You might have great internet service and all the things you like are fast, but when you place a VPN in the mix you probably will see things get slower.
 Sometimes, too slow.
 The good news is that another VPN may not be as slow.

 - You share an internet address with others.
 A VPN masks your internet address (I.P.) and replaces it with its own.
 That means if I get blocked from a service while using that address and you get it the next time, you're blocked, too.
 An otherwise excellent VPN company may end up being blocked at your favorite website, or your bank, or the IRS site you file your taxes through.
 This can also add extra scrutiny by law enforcement when you've done nothing wrong: The person using that address before you may have been doing something sketchy.

 While not everyone wants or needs to use a VPN if you do there's no reason not to use it with your phone.
 Most VPN companies have an easy to setup app that gets you connected and has an easy way to turn things on and off.
 Some even have extras like bandwidth monitoring so you know how close you are to any data limits.
 A properly configured VPN (we go back to those technical hurdles) should work for all data that moves in and out of your phone, whether you're on Wi-Fi or using your data connection.

 A VPN works with your web browser and every app on your phone.